runicscribe/worldbuilding-docs/dae-machina/culture/peoples/language.md

 Mainly used by 'jinn when in full elemental form, although is the primary language of the aquatic 'jinn cities.

 Extremely difficult for non-'jinn to speak, and almost as hard to understand, but some mages have managed to do both.

-The 'thal and 'xhal languages have both diverged substantially from the origional Aeldar, to the point that the Aeldar roots are almost undetectable, but are quite similar to each other.
-They both use unique symbolic scripts.

 ## Sign Languages